Section 3: A Seriously Mixed Bag

 In all honesty, this central stretch of the Shenipsit exists to connect five cool parks together via one trail.
 The miles between and after those parks can be a bit iffy at times and unless you’re a completist nut like myself, or perhaps just trying to complete the Shenipsit, you would be perfectly well served by spending a few hours in each of those five parks.

 (The five parks are, south to north: Case Mountain, Freja Park, Bolton Notch State Park, Valley Falls Park and Belding Wildlife Management Area.
 Just south of our starting point is Gay City State Park too.)

 Dennis was kind enough to indulge me and agreed to pick up the trail exactly where I left it previously.
-Due to injury, I was forced to abandon my last hike prematurely and hike out Coop Sawmill Road to be picked up (CTMQ Hike here.
-So after dropping a car at the commuter lot in Vernon off of Exit 67 on I-84, we drove down to Coop Sawmill Road, parked, and began our hike with an extra 1.5 miles or so.
+Due to injury, I was forced to abandon my last hike prematurely and hike out Coop Sawmill Road to be picked up.
+So after dropping a car at the commuter lot in Vernon off of Exit 67 on I-84, we drove down to Coop Sawmill Road, parked, and began our hike.

 We got to know each other over these first miles, avoiding puddles (why, I don’t really know) and having a grand old time.
-Dennis is very familiar with these woods, which stretch to Gay City to the south and over to some neat areas of Glastonbury to the west (My Gay City page).
-However, we were heading north on the Shenipsit and once we reached the trail where I’d left it as a bloody mess a month ago, off we went towards Case Mountain.
+Dennis is very familiar with these woods, which stretch south to Gay City and over to some neat areas of Glastonbury to the west.
+However, we were heading north on the Shenipsit and once we reached the trail where I’d left it as a bloody mess a month prior, off we went towards Case Mountain.

 This was my first hike of the year with any color in the woods; the grayish-green of the lichen was popping in the still gray air.
 The faintest green of barely budding buds was becoming discernable.
 It was all very serene and oddly pretty in the light drizzle of the morning.